 Are Black celebrities appropriate representatives of the Black masses given their acceptance by the Western power structure?
 When one looks at other races, one will discover that celebrities do not act as spokespeople.
-For instance, neither David Beckham, Angelina Jolie or George Clooney speak on behalf of the white race.
-Neither will Jackie Chan or Yoon Mi-rae be expected to present TV programmes to discuss the state of affairs of Chinese or Korean people in the Diaspora.
+For instance, neither David Beckham, Angelina Jolie, or George Clooney speak on behalf of the White race.
+Neither will Jackie Chan or Yoon Mi-rae be expected to present TV programs to discuss the state of affairs of Chinese or Korean people in the Diaspora.
 The reverse is the case when it comes to the Black race.
 When Obama was elected US President, the BBC called upon Dizzee Rascal, a London-based artist, to discuss the consequences of his historic victory.
-Malcolm X identified this trend when he said, “Show me in the white community where a comedian is a white leader.
-Show me in the white community where a singer is a white leader, or a dancer or a trumpet player is a white leader.
-These aren’t leaders, these are puppets and clowns that have been set up over the white community…or over the Black community by the white community.“
+Malcolm X identified this trend when he said:

 According to Morning Consult, Black consumers are more likely than the public to look to celebrities when buying.
 50% of Black consumers said they trust celebrities and athletes to give them good advice on brands, while 44% said the same about influencers.
 Black celebrities serve as an inverted Robin Hood whereby they indirectly take money from the Black masses, hand it over to the corporation, and get a handsome reward in return.